bennie-aranda/lensofcreatives/README.md

 ## 🚨 IMPORTANT: Security Configuration Required

 This update includes critical security improvements.
-You **MUST** configure environment variables before deployment.
+The app will deploy and work without environment variables, but you **SHOULD** configure them for full security.

-## Required Environment Variables
+## Environment Variables (Recommended for Production)

-Set these in your production environment (Vercel, Heroku, etc.):
+Set these in your production environment (Vercel, Heroku, etc.) for full security features:

 ```bash
 # Generate a new secret key with: python3 -c "import secrets; print(secrets.token_hex(32))"